langmead-lab/monorail-external/README.md

 # monorail-external

+## UPDATE 2021-02-08:

+A bug was discovered in the Unifier (a.k.a. recount-unify, aggregation) portion of Monorail that affects the aggregation of exon sums into per-study counts loadable with the recount3 package in R/Bioconductor.
+This does *not* affect gene or junction counts or Snaptron-related output, nor does this affect the recount-pump (alignment) stage of the processing.

+The public recount3 exon sums are correct and the Unifier source code and containers have been fixed as of version 1.0.4.

+However, this required a change to the ordering of the final set of exon rows in the per-study exon sum files and related annotation files for 3rd party studies processed by monorail-external (this repo).

+These are no longer the same ordering as what's in the current recount3 data release.

+Therefore care must be taking if 3rd party studies run through the Unifier containers associated with this repo (versions >=1.0.4) that are compared directly against studies from the current recount3 data release.
+The order of exon features/rows will *not* be the same, so a simple `cbind` operation will not work in R.  A reordering of one or both RSE will be required to make them directly `cbind`able.

+Any per-study exon sums from 3rd party studies run through the Unifier prior to 1.0.4 should be discarded and not used (not applicable to Snaptron's exon sums).

+## Summary

 This is for helping potential users of the Monorail RNA-seq processing pipeline (alignment/quantification) get started running their own data through it.

 Caveat emptor: both the Monorail pipeline itself and this repo are a work in process, not the final product.